VinayVitta/qemTasksHandler/README.md

 ````
-## Enhancements: Below are MUST - 1, 4
+## Enhancements:

-1. Handle LogStream tasks first for RESUME and STOP at last - Mandatory
+1. Handle LogStream tasks first for RESUME and STOP at last - Discover team to confirm.
 2. Email alert at last with attached status
 3. Delete old logs/backups if needed - optional
-4. Check for any FULL RELOADS before stopping - Any time if FULL LOAD is running - hold - Mandatory
+4. Check for any FULL RELOADS before stopping- Done
 5. Final validation if all tasks are stopped/resumed. * very useful
 6. Do we need to check latency before STOPPING. - Discover team to confirm.